ASEC-108E, Department of Mechanical Engineering

 Akron, OH, 44325

 At Micro/Nano Engineering Lab, we apply theoretical and numerical methods to interpret and solve engineering problems at micro and nano scale.
 One aspect of our research is to use atomistic modeling (Density Functional Theory, Molecular Dynamics Simulation and Lattice Dynamics), statisticial modeling (Boltzmann Transport Equation and Monte Carlo Method) and continuum modeling (Finite Differential/Volume/Element Methods) to investigate mechanical, thermal and electrical properties of materials.
 Another aspect of our research is methodology development.
 We develop novel and robust numerical methods, and make them available to the research community.
-We also closely collaborate with experimentalists.
+We also conduct experiments in our lab.
 The experiment data are used to verify our models.
 In return, the improved models are further applied to provide intelligent information for experiments.

 Current research topics include:

 5. Interfacial physics in resistive switching random access memory

 PhD students: We have one research assistant opening in the direction of surface engineering and material processing.
 Interested students with backgrounds of mechanics, material science, chemical engineering, or applied physics are encouraged to apply.
 You can send your CV to Dr. Dong (firstname.lastname@example.org) or Dr. Ye (email@example.com).

 Interested visiting students and scholars are welcome to contact Dr. Dong.